Jersey-Friendly Yards School Certification Program: Planting the Seeds of Stewardship

 The Jersey‑Friendly Yards School Certification Program supports schools within the Barnegat Bay watershed to plan, design, and install Jersey‑Friendly gardens through four core components:

-Although the culmination of the program is to implement a Jersey‑Friendly garden, the broader objective is to improve water quality throughout the Barnegat Bay watershed.
-Through the certification steps, students explore the ecological components of the watershed and evaluate landscape practices such as fertilizer use, learning how over-application can lead to eutrophication and the degradation of aquatic ecosystems in local creeks, rivers and the bay.
+These efforts reflect an ecosystem-based approach that culminates in a Jersey‑Friendly garden or project—one that supports water quality, water supply, living resources, and responsible land use, all in service of a healthier Barnegat Bay watershed.
+Through the certification steps, students explore the ecological components of the watershed and evaluate impacts of landscape practices.
+For example, fertilizer use, students learn how over-application can lead to eutrophication and the degradation of aquatic ecosystems in local creeks, rivers and the bay.
 With these insights in mind, students take action by designing schoolyard gardens that minimize harmful runoff and instead promote ecological health.
 This holistic approach—rooted in the values of watershed awareness, habitat enhancement, and sustainable landscaping—is central to the Jersey‑Friendly Yards mission, as outlined at www.jerseyyards.org.

 Elms Elementary School